ppatierno/proposals/122-dynamic-controller-quorum.md

 * the controller node is formatted by using the `-N` option.

-NOTE: It seems to be ok used for a broker as well, not just controller as per official Kafka documentation  [here](https://kafka.apache.org/documentation/#kraft_nodes_observers).

 Back to the Strimzi Cluster Operator:

 * monitoring that the new controller has caught up with the active ones in the quorum.
 * add/register the controller within the quorum by using the `addRaftVoter` method in the Kafka Admin API.

-TBD
+But monitoring that the controller has caught up with the active ones in the quorum could not be that easy.
+Looking at log offsets and checking they are within a limit to say a controller is in sync can be complex and the root of several problems.

-Manual approach after scaling up to move the controller from being an observer to join the quorum and become a voter.
+A different approach could be "promoting" the controller from being an observer to join the quorum and become a voter, by manually running the following command on the controller pod itself:

 ```shell
 bin/kafka-metadata-quorum.sh --command-config /tmp/strimzi.properties --bootstrap-server my-cluster-kafka-bootstrap:9092 add-controller
 ```

-Checking that the controller was "promoted" to voter by using the following command:
+Then checking that the controller was "promoted" to voter by using the following command:

 ```shell
 bin/kafka-metadata-quorum.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 describe --status